uchicago-cs/student-resource-guide/tutorials/linux-man.rst

 .. _linux-man:

-Lunix Tutorial - Man Pages
+Linux Tutorial - Man Pages
 ==========================

 In this section of the tutorial you will learn how to use